chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ### Loop Variant

-**Definition**: A loop variant is a concrete measure (often numeric) that shows how close a loop is to termination.
+**Definition**: A loop variant is a concrete measure that is often numeric and shows how close a loop is to termination.
 It's a quantity that:
 - Changes in each iteration, often in a sense of decrement.
 - Moves consistently toward a condition that stops the loop.
 - Guarantees that the loop won't run forever.

 **Relation**: Directly related to the loop control variables, how they should be initialized and updated in loop body, and thus closely connected with loop initialization, loop conditions and loop termination.

 **Importance**: Guarantees loop termination by ensuring measurable progress.
+It’s essential for reasoning about a loop’s performance and termination.

 ---

-**Notes**:
+**Meaning and Role of Loop Variant**
+- The loop variant is a measure of how close the loop is to termination.
     - In single-thread algorithmic programs, a loop is not supposed to run forever, and any loop should eventually terminate.
-The loop variant is such a measure of how close the loop is to termination.
-For a loop destined to terminate in a deterministic way, it must have a finite number of iterations, and the loop variant acts like a counter of the number of remaining iterations, going from a non-negative integer to 0.
+    - For a loop destined to terminate in a deterministic way, it must have a finite number of iterations, and the loop variant acts like a counter of the number of remaining iterations, going from a non-negative integer to 0.
-- Another way to describe loop variant: You can think of the loop variant as a "countdown" toward loop termination.
+- Another way to describe loop variant: You can think of the loop variant as a countdown timer toward loop termination.
-    - Each iteration "ticks" the countdown closer to zero or some termination boundary.
+    - Each iteration ticks the timer closer to zero or some termination boundary.
     - When the variant reaches a termination point, the loop stops.
-- To put loop variant under the context of programming elements, an explanation is to treat the loop body as a function, all the variables accessed(read or write) in the loop body as parameters of that function, and the output value should decrease for every iteration.
-    - Indeed, if we take a closer look at the variables accessed in the loop body, they can be divided into several categories and we will discuss that later.
-The ones that are directly relevant to loop variant are called loop control variables.
     - It's also equivalent to define loop variant as some numeric measure that strictly increases toward a limit with each iteration.
+- To be more specific, we can put loop variant under the context of programming elements.
+    - An explanation is to treat the loop body as a function, all the variables accessed(read or write) in the loop body as parameters of that function, and the output value should decrease for every iteration.
+    - Indeed, the variables accessed in the loop body can be divided into several categories and we will discuss that later.
+The ones that are directly relevant to loop variant are called **loop control variables**.
+- Although we typically assume a loop should always terminate due to some loop condition, there are exceptions especially when we consider multi-threading and event loop programs.
+    - For example, in a producer-consumer pattern multi-threaded program, the consumer could be long-running until the system stops it.
+- If you take a look at the wikipedia page of loop variant, you will see some rather formal academic definitions, so here I try to somehow simplify it but still keep the essence.
+- Both loop variant and loop invariant are connected with meaning and definition of variables accessed in the loop.
+    - There are variables accessed in the loop that are not considered as loop control variables and thus have little to do with loop variant, so it's normal for you to feel confused.
+    - We will discuss their distinction and more about loop variant, loop control variables in the section of loop invariant.

+---

+**Loop Control Variables**
-- **Loop Control Variables**: variables used in loop conditions(including exit conditions), whose values could be changed inside the loop body.
-They could have many forms.
+- Loop Control Variables are variables used in loop conditions.
+Their values could be modified inside the loop body, and they could take many forms.
-    - For example in `for (int i = 0; i < n; i++)`, the integer $i$ is a loop index variable, which is a common form of loop control variables.
+- For example in `for (int i = 0; i < n; i++)`, the integer $i$ is a loop index variable, a common form of loop control variables.
-    - Loop control variables directly control whether the loop continues or terminates, and thus they collectively map to an abstract measure of how close the loop is to termination, which is the loop variant.
+- Loop control variables directly control whether the loop continues or terminates, and thus they collectively map to an abstract measure of how close the loop is to termination, which is exactly the loop variant.
-    - A concept that is closely related to loop control variables is **loop (variable) range**, that is the valid range of the variables that are allowed to go into the loop body.
-Typically, when the variables go outside of its valid range, the loop condition will evaluate to false and the loop terminates.
+- **Loop (variable) range** is closely related to loop control variables, which means the valid range of values that loop control variables could take and are allowed to go into the loop body.
+Typically, when those variables go outside of their valid range, the continuation condition will evaluate to false and the loop terminates.
-    - As you will see, loop control variables also typically appear in the loop invariant.
+- Loop control variables also typically appear in the loop invariants.
 Due to their duel roles in the loop code, the choice of their definitions can impact the complexity of reading and writing the loop.
-- Loop variants are represented by loop control variables, but they are not identical.
-    - A loop variant is typically derived from loop control variables.
-It is an abstract, logical measure that maps clearly to the control variables.
-    - Loop control variables are concrete variables modified each iteration and appear directly in loop conditions.
-    - For example in binary search, we have the $left$ and $right$ pointers of an array, which are loop control variables.
-But the loop variant is the size of the subarray delimited by $[left...right]$.
-A correct implementation of a loop ensures that loop control variables are updated after each iteration, moving the loop toward termination.
-Here the size of the subarray $[left...right]$ must decrease for each iteration, and when it reaches 0, the loop terminates.
-- **Loop Update**: Concrete code that modifies loop control variables.
-    - Loop Update is a concrete progress mechanism that changes the loop control variables, while loop variant is an abstract measure of progress.
-    - For example `i++`, `left++`, `right--` are loop update (the actual code modifying loop variables); while the size of search space, number of unprocessed nodes, etc are loop variants.
-    - The correctness and successful termination of a loop depends on loop update.
-For each iteration, at least one of the loop control variables should be assigned a new value.
-Otherwise the loop will run indefinitely.
 - We care about how loop control variables are initialized outside loop, how they are updated inside the loop body, and whether they can lead to successful termination.
     - For example, if we use a loop index variable as the loop control variable, we should pay attention to the index range: the start index, the end index and how the index is updated.
     - The start and end of the loop index indicates the range of the array/list that the loop will examine.
-The reason why choosing a specific start and end index often have some mathematical meanings in the context, and it's a good practice to state that in comment, unless it's very obvious.
+The reason of choosing a specific start and end index often have some mathematical meanings in the context, and it's a good practice to state that in comment, unless it's very obvious.
     - `for (i = a; i < b; i++)` is equivalent to `for(i = a; i <= b - 1; i++)`, both iterate `b - a` times.
 The loop range is `[a...b-1]`.
     - `for (i = a; i > b; i--)` is equivalent to `for(i = a; i >= b + 1; i--)`, both iterate `a - b` times.
 The loop range is `[b+1...a]`.
+- We sometimes use **loop variables** to refer to loop control variables for brevity in later sections.

+---

+**Loop Update**
+- Loop Update means concrete code that modifies loop control variables.
-- There is a lot to talk about how the loop control variables could be updated.
+- It is a concrete progress mechanism that changes the loop control variables, while loop variant is an abstract measure of progress.
+- For example `i++`, `left++`, `right--` are loop update (the actual code modifying loop variables); while the size of search space, number of unprocessed nodes, etc. are loop variants.
+- The correctness and successful termination of a loop depends on loop update.
+For each iteration, at least one of the loop control variables should be assigned a new value.
+Otherwise the loop will run indefinitely.
+- In addition, the way we update the loop variables have significance to how the loop works.
+    - **Iteration Order**:
         - **Order-sensitive Loops**: Some loops depend on iteration order (stateful accumulations), e.g., DP, prefix sums.
         - **Order-agnostic Loops**: Some loops don’t depend on iteration order (map-reduce style parallel loops), e.g., summing independent values.
+    - **Iteration Direction**:
-    - **Iteration direction**: Typically when traversing a list/array, iterating from left to right and right to left are equivalent(may requires some conversion on how we initialize and update the loop control variables).
-Sometimes one direction would be easier than the other and for some algorithms only one of the directions work.
+        - Typically when traversing a list/array, iterating from left to right and right to left are equivalent, although we may need some conversion on how the loop variables are initialized and updated.
-- If you take a look at the wikipedia page of loop variant, you will see some some rather formal academic definitions, so here I tried to somehow simplify it but still keep the essence.
-- Although we typically assume a loop should always terminate due to some loop condition, there are exceptions especially when we consider multi-threading and event loop programs.
-For example, in a producer-consumer pattern multi-threaded program, the consumer could be long-running until the system stops it.
+        - Sometimes one direction would be easier than the other, and for some algorithms only one of the directions work.

+---

+**Loop Variants vs. Loop Control Variables**
+- Loop variants are represented by loop control variables, but they are not identical.
+- A loop variant is typically derived from loop variables.
+It is an abstract, logical measure that maps clearly to the variables.
+- Loop control variables are concrete variables modified each iteration and appear in loop conditions.
+- For example in binary search
+    - We have the $left$ and $right$ pointers of an array, which are loop control variables.
+    - But the loop variant is the size of the subarray delimited by $[left...right]$.
+    - A correct implementation of a loop ensures that loop control variables are updated after each iteration, moving the loop toward termination.
+    - Here the size of the subarray $[left...right]$ must decrease for each iteration, and when it reaches 0, the loop terminates.

+---

+**Loop Variant and Time Complexity**
 - Each loop could have multiple loop variants and the net effect is to take the minimum of them.
     - For this reason, loop variants are closely tied to the time complexity of the loop.
     - For example, a loop could have loop variant 1, which makes the loop terminates in 20 iterations, but the loop could also have another loop variant 2, which makes the loop terminates in 10 iterations.
-The net effect of the two loop variants, by taking the minimum, is that the loop will terminate in 10 iterations.
+    - The net effect of the two loop variants, by taking the minimum, is that the loop will terminate in 10 iterations.
 - The time complexity of running a loop is directly tied to loop variant:
     - The loop variant's rate of change impacts time complexity: how the loop control variables are initialized, how they are updated and when the loop terminates.
 So loop variant helps analyze loop performance from design.
     - Variant decreases by $1$ -> $O(n)$
     - Variant halves each time -> $O(\log(n))$
-- Both loop variant and loop invariant are connected with meaning and definition of variables accessed in the loop.
-There are variables accessed in the loop that are not considered as loop control variables and thus have little to do with loop variant, so it's normal for you to feel confused.
-We will discuss their distinction and more about loop variant, loop control variables in the section of loop invariant.

 ---

 **Identify Loop Control Variables and Loop Variant**:
-1. Identify the loop condition clearly.
-For example, `while (left <= right) { ... }`.
+1. Identify the loop condition.
+    - For example, `while (left <= right) { ... }`.
-2. Extract variables involved that change inside the loop: here, $left$ and $right$ (both potentially modified).
+2. Extract variables in that condition change during the loop.
+    - Here, $left$ and $right$ (both potentially modified).
 These are your loop control variables.
-3. Define loop variant clearly:
+3. Define a variant from those variables:
     - Usually a single numeric measure directly derived from these variables.
     - Must consistently approach a termination boundary.
-    - Example for binary search: Variant = $right - left + 1$ (size of search space), which decreases every iteration (for a correct implementation).
+    - Example for binary search: Variant = $right - left + 1$ (size of search space), which decreases every iteration for a correct implementation.

 However, this only tells you how to identify them, not how to choose them for your loop.

 ---

 **Concept Examples**:
-- Loop index $i$ could increment (`i++`) or decrement (`i--`), which means the remaining number of unexamined elements in the array decreases($nums[i...n-1]$ or $nums[0...i]$ depending on the iteration direction)
+- A loop index $i$ could increment (`i++`) or decrement (`i--`), which makes the remaining number of unexamined elements in the array decrease($nums[i...n-1]$ or $nums[0...i]$ depending on the iteration direction)
 - Size reduction of search space ($right - left$ decreases for each iteration)

 **Code Example**: